The WW2 Roll of Honour:

 Buried Le Quesnel Comm.
 Cemetery Ext.
 Row B. 10.

-Victor interrupted a very promising career to join the R.A.F. shortly after the September crisis of 1938, but he was quick to apply himself to his new task, and his ability earned speedy recognition.
-At the time of his death he had for over six months held the rank of Sergeant, and he his thought to have been one of the youngest sergeants in the service.
-He celebrated his 19 birthday last march.
-Notification was received by his Father who was a special constable in Loughborough.
+Victor interrupted this promising career to join the RAF shortly after the September crisis of 1938, but he was quick to apply himself to his new task, and his ability earned speedy recognition.
+At the time of his death he had held the rank of Sergeant for over six months, and was thought to have been one of the youngest sergeants in the service.

 No 18 Squadron, North France, November 1939,